 To calculate square footage, you take the dimensions of the first floor, and double that amount for the square footage.
 This traditional Colonial home has about 2000 square feet, 1000 on each level.

-You might pay more for the dramatic 2-story rooms than you would for the basic home, depending on the market, even though the basic home had more actual floor space.
+You might pay more for the dramatic 2-story rooms than you would for the basic home, depending on the market and location, even though the basic home had more actual floor space.

 There are several apps available to serve the purpose, why not do your own quick measurements yourself?